 Can we counter violence with more violence?
 Is there any alternative?

 An-eye-for-an-eye policy would leave us all blind.
 This statement was made by Mahatma Gandhi, a victim of torture who chose non-violent resistance to face injustice and led to the independence of India from the British Empire.
 Like him, there are other well-known examples of leaders who survived against torture and refused to revenge.
-Unlike the peaceful Gandhi, some of this leaders were previously involved in terrorist acts against repressive States.
+Unlike the peaceful Gandhi, some of these leaders were previously involved in terrorist acts against repressive States.

 This is the case of Nelson Mandela, co-founder of the militant “Umkhonto we Sizwe” against the racist government of South Africa.
 He was tortured and spent 27 years in prison.
 After his release, he recognized that his party had practiced torture and carried out terrorist attacks.
 But he advocated for racial reconciliation and won the elections on 1994.